Never underestimate the power of simple check-in questions.

 Is this check-in:

-OK, so you’re ready to start asking good check-in questions, but how do you ensure you get good, helpful answers?
-Part of a successful check in strategy is formatting the questions in a way that helps your audience give good answers.
+You're ready to start asking great check-in questions, but how do you ensure you get helpful answers?
+Part of a successful strategy is formatting the questions to make it easy for your audience to provide quality responses.

 There are two fundamental types of data you'd hope to capture:

-- Quantitative Data - data that can easily be quantified, codified, and viewed in aggregate.
-Quantitative answers are usually much faster and take less mental bandwidth to give.
+- Quantitative data: This data can easily be quantified, codified, and viewed in aggregate.
+Quantitative answers can happen faster and take less mental bandwidth to give.

-- Qualitative Data - data that cannot easily be quantified, codified, and viewed in aggregate.
-Qualitative answers usually require more time and thought to give.
+- Qualitative data: This data that cannot easily be quantified, codified, and viewed in aggregate.
+Qualitative answers usually require more time and reflection.

 - "What do I need to learn from this exchange?"